Paths that should be treated as write-once (comma-separated Python regexes,

 PUTFS_WORM_ALLOW_DELETE=true # allow deletes on WORM paths

 Lenient mode (default).
-A PUT on a key that matches PUTFS_WORM_GLOBS and already exists returns 204 No Content without reading the request body.
+A PUT on a key that matches PUTFS_WORM_PATHS and already exists returns 204 No Content without reading the request body.
 This is correct-by-construction for content-addressed paths (same path ⇒ same bytes) and lets sync clients re-upload idempotently with no error handling.
-First-time PUTs on the same glob proceed normally.
+First-time PUTs on the same path proceed normally.

 Mid-upload response can stress some clients